Last updated on October 24th, 2023 at 12:40

-When it comes to great coffee, getting the right roast for the speciality beans you want to try can be tricky.
+When it comes to great coffee, getting the right roast for the specialty beans you want to try can be tricky.
 The question and choice that crosses coffee lovers minds is Dark roast Vs Medium roast.

 Each of the two roast profiles has their plus points and their drawbacks.
 In this article we will outline and talk about and compare the two most popular roast profiles amongst coffee enthusiasts.